Gael-Troadec/K3s-Pi5-Lab/README.md

 **Architeuthis** is a personal lab project designed to simulate a fleet of autonomous underwater drones.

-As a former Military Ops transitioning to DevSecOps, my goal with this project is to build a complete **distributed infrastructure** from scratch.
+As a ex-Military transitioning to DevSecOps, my goal with this project is to build a complete **distributed infrastructure** from scratch.
 I am moving away from "click-ops" to fully automated, code-driven deployments on constrained hardware (Raspberry Pi 5).

 **Core Learning Objectives:**
 * Mastering **Linux** & **Networking** fundamentals.